AriESQ/CrostiniTips/README.md

 It is possible to put a Chrome OS device into Developer Mode, by holding down ESC+Refresh while powering up the device.
 You will be prompted with warnings that continuing will wipe user data off the device.
 Once you complete the Chrome OS device setup, you can enter CRoSH shell (Ctrl+Alt+T) and then type `shell` to log into a non-virtualized, "bare-metal" shell on the device.
 You should see a prompt of `chronos@localhost`.
 The `chronos` user has sudo privileges.

 Chrome OS uses [Upstart](https://www.chromium.org/chromium-os/chromiumos-design-docs/boot-design/) as it's initialization (init) system.
-System configuration is stored in `/etc/init/`, and `/sbin/initctl` can be used to quest the state of services.
+System configuration is stored in `/etc/init/`, and `/sbin/initctl` can be used to qquery the state of services.
 By default neither `/sbin` or `/usr/sbin` are in `$PATH`, although you will find useful executables there.

 The command `ps aux --forest` is useful in seeing how the running system is organized.
 You can see user, process, and child-process information.